spothero/tools/README.md

 [![codecov](https://codecov.io/gh/spothero/tools/branch/master/graph/badge.svg)](https://codecov.io/gh/spothero/tools)
 [![Go Report Card](https://goreportcard.com/badge/github.com/spothero/tools)](https://goreportcard.com/report/github.com/spothero/tools)

 The SpotHero Tools Library is used internally at SpotHero across our Go programs.
-This library is a collection of common utilities and functions that don't yet stand on their own as individual libraries.
+This library is a collection of common utilities and functions that we use to ensure common functionality and best practices within our organization.

 We welcome community usage and collaboration.